Bansko Skiing: Lift Pass Prices, Slopes & Season 2026

 Is Bansko worth it?

 For beginners, intermediates and anyone who wants a week of skiing without the Alpine bill, yes, clearly.
 You get a real mountain, a modern gondola, English-speaking ski schools, and a lively old town for the evenings, all for roughly half of what western Europe charges.
 The honest caveats are the gondola queue on peak weekends and the thin supply of expert terrain, so hard-charging skiers should treat Bansko as a fun few days rather than a full week.
-If you are travelling with young kids or nervous first-timers and want something gentler, sunnier and quieter, Pamporovo down in the Rhodopes is the easier alternative.
+If you’re travelling with young kids or nervous first-timers and want something gentler, sunnier and quieter, Pamporovo down in the Rhodopes is the easier alternative - our Bansko or Pamporovo comparison sorts that fork - and for the shortest transfer of all, Borovets sits barely an hour from Sofia.
+Weigh the two Sofia-side names directly in Bansko vs Borovets.
+Whichever you pick, check your travel policy includes winter sports before you go - our Bulgaria travel insurance guide covers the ski clause and who pays for a mountain rescue, and our dedicated ski travel insurance guide goes deeper on off-piste cover and the two-part rescue question.

 Skiing is a great winter add-on to a wider trip.
+For the resort itself, our guide to where to stay in Bansko breaks down the gondola end, the Old Town and the cheaper beds nearby.
 Base yourself in the capital first with our guide to the best things to do in Sofia, pair Bansko with the nearby Rila Monastery in the same Rila-Pirin mountains, drop south to the tiny wine town of Melnik for its rock-cut cellars and sand pyramids, and see how it all fits together in our 7-day Bulgaria itinerary or the wider list of top Bulgarian attractions.

 Admission and opening hours